oxhop/WeatherVenue/README.md

 WeatherVenue is a weather website using Google Maps and Openweathermap data to let people find best places to visit in their entourage; For warmer winter weather vacation or cool summer escapes.

-It is a NodeJs & Express web app with other dependencies (axios, redis, reverse-geocode, nearby-cities, openweather-apis...).
+It is a NodeJs & Express web app with other dependencies (axios, redis, nearby-cities, openweather-apis...).

 # A Glimpse of UI